I create highly dynamic web apps using cutting edge technologies

 PHP, ORM & SQL

 Did a 1 hour introductory presentation about untangling your jQuery spaghetti code.
 Deck slides

 Winner Confoo Hackfest 2011

-The hackfest was a 10 hours competition centred around the yellow API.
-We created letspubcrawl, a web application to create pub crawls itineraries using google map and the Yellow Page API.
+The event was a 1 day competition center around the yellow page API.
+We created "Lets Pubcrawl", a web application to create pub crawls itineraries using google map and the Yellow Page API.